aleph2c/miros/doc/batterychargingexample.rst

 :new_spec:`You know, if you keep adding features like this to the battery simulator you are going to have something that is very useful, not just for us.`

-"All I need is data, its `numpy` and `scipy` that does the heavy lifting and the statechart manages the time and the design complexity.
+"All I need is data, its the Python `numpy` and `scipy` packages that are doing the heavy lifting and the statechart manages the time and the design complexity.
 Speaking of which, I have simplified things by adding the ``amps_into_terminal`` and ``volts_across_terminal`` methods.
-You shouldn't have to know about event names if you are using the simulator, the code should figure that out for you.
+You shouldn't have to know about event names if you are using the simulator, the code should figure that out for you."

 :new_spec:`Can you speed it up?
 Maybe compress time?
 Like, make an hour of charging in the battery's time happen in tens of seconds in our time